 Generously use social media marketing to get the word out and send last minute event reminders.
-If you want to expand your audience, consider using Facebook or similar advertising to reach your target industry or demographic.
+If you want to expand your audience, consider using Facebook or a similar advertising platform to reach your target industry or demographic.

 Confirming participation of special guests or exhibitors as well as buyers raises the quality of the event and sends a message to the marketplace that your event is one that can be counted on to deliver.

-Lack of follow-up
+Lack of Follow-Up

 - Organizers – Feedback from participants is critical to running a good show.
-Sending questionnaires or better yet, taking the time to visit each booth personally and ask how the exhibitors are doing not only creates goodwill but will give you a firsthand idea of what’s working and what isn’t.
+Sending questionnaires or, better yet, taking the time to visit each booth personally and ask how the exhibitors are doing not only creates goodwill but will give you a firsthand idea of what’s working and what isn’t.
 A follow-up survey of exhibitors soon after the event closes will help you make next year even better and, because they know you are interested in helping make their experience better and more successful, make your exhibitors more likely to return.

-Lack of contingency planning
+Lack of Contingency Planning

-Planning at the last minute
+Planning at the Last Minute

-The Right Exhibition Space or Trade Show Building
+Failing to get The Right Exhibition Space or Trade Show Building

-Whether you’re planning an exhibition, trade show, convention or similar event, Allsite’s versatile and spacious tension fabric structures can provide the hard-to-find space you need while keeping costs down and creating the right space to allow your exhibitors to shine.
+Whether you’re planning an exhibition, trade show, convention, or similar event, Allsite’s versatile and spacious tension fabric structures can provide the hard-to-find space you need while keeping costs down and creating the right space to allow your exhibitors to shine.